 2. Come up with an analogy

-Now it’s go-time.
-Unleash the muse and aim to get the entire thing down on paper in one sitting - just start writing whatever comes to mind and let it go on for as long as it has to.
+Now you can unleash the muse inside.
+Set aside enough time to get the entire thing down on paper in one sitting. tart writing whatever comes to mind and let it go on for as long as it has to.
 It’s not uncommon to write two or three times as long of a post in the rough draft stage.
 Like a great sourdough, the more you start with and the longer you let it ferment, the tastier it turns out when it’s pared down and consumed.

 The act of writing forces you to think things out and your story, topic, analogies, and content evolve as you write.
 By the time you’re done, you’ve usually figured out what it was that you were really writing about in the first place.
 You should take that final paragraph and like a pumpkin on a headless horseman, place it where the head used to be.
 Revise it to serve as a good intro, and then do one or two revisions to comb back through to make everything that follows make sense in light of your re-heading.

-5. Let it sit overnight, come back and revise
+6. Let it sit overnight and then revise

 Why do we let our sourdough bread dough sit?
 Because it settles and all of the flavors start to mix together in new and exciting ways.
 So it is with your blog writing that by letting it sit overnight, you’ll find that the flavor is different in a new day's light and you’ll be able to approach it from a more critical angle.
 Go back through and revise a few more times and make sure of the following: